couchbaselabs/json-skiff/README.md

 If the target field value is a JSON Array or Object, use `MatchedValue.bytes()` to get the bytes of the Array / Object, and use your favorite JSON processing library to parse it.

-This is also the recommended way to handle a value whose type is not known at runtime.
+This is also the recommended way to handle a value whose type is not known ahead of time.

 ### Nullable values

-If you expect a matched value might be null, check for null by calling `MatchedValue.isNull()` before calling any of the `read*` methods to avoid `NullPointerException`.
+If you expect a matched value might be null, check for null by calling `MatchedValue.isNull()` before calling any of the `read*` methods, otherwise you'll get a `NullPointerException`.

 ## FAQ